8 Vehicle Manufacturers Working on Hydrogen Fuel Cell Cars

 It boasts advanced technology, featuring a cutting-edge hydrogen powerhouse engine module with storage technology derived from NASA.
 The Hyperion XP-1 offers an astonishing range of over 1,000 miles and produces a staggering total power output of over 2,000 horsepower.

 In our collective quest to eliminate harmful carbon emissions, hydrogen-powered vehicles represent an exciting opportunity.
-These pioneering companies see the potential of alternative fuel.
-And, as these FCEVs gain traction with motorists, more hydrogen car makers will likely follow suit.
+These pioneering automotive companies see the potential of alternative fuel.
+As these FCEVs gain traction with motorists, more hydrogen car makers will likely follow suit.